 Marvel Knights Spider-Man #1 continues from and supplements the capture of the Green Goblin that was featured in The Pulse #5.
 Although it occurred off-panel, Norman escaped custody once again at some point after his arrest in The Pulse #5 as reported in the All-New Official Handbook of the Marvel Universe A-Z Update #1.
 Osborn made his way to a church and took 18 people hostage threatening to gas them if his demands were not met.
 Norman's demand?
 Not money, not an escape vehicle, he simply requested that Spider-Man commit suicide publicly.
 Peter did not comply.
 Despite Norman's desperate attempt at freedom, Spidey once again subdues his long time foe and Osborn is sent to Riker's Island.
 Of course, Norman is counter-suing Spider-Man for aggravated assault.
 Shortly after, Peter receives a phone call informing him that his Uncle Ben's grave had been vandalized.
 Peter goes to inspect the grave, but while he's there he receives a phone call from a mysterious individual who claims to know that he is Spider-Man.
 Peter rushes home to find his house ransacked and Aunt May missing.

 Not wanting to risk the health or safety of his wife, Peter asks MJ to leave NYC until this situation has been handled at the onset of Marvel Knights Spider-Man #2.
 Peter, as Spider-Man, then heads to Riker's Island to confront Norman Osborn, Peter's number one suspect for the recent vandalism.
 The two converse through the glass wall of Norman's cell (very Silence of the Lambs-esque) and Norman begins to play mind games with Peter.
 At first Norman denies any involvement in the kidnapping, but then, to toy with his nemesis, he informs Peter that he may have shared their "little secret" with a mutual acquaintance.
-Osborn goes on to say that he told "a friend" that if he ever Peter ever succeeded in landing him in jail then this "friend" will kidnap, torture, and execute Peter's oldest living relative.
+Osborn goes on to say that he told "a friend" that if Peter ever succeeded in landing him in jail then this "friend" will kidnap, torture, and execute Peter's oldest living relative.
 As if that wasn't enough, Norman explains that he may just be taking advantage of the vulnerable Parker and that none of that information may be true.
 A frustrated Peter Parker leaves Riker's Island.

 Spider-Man then begins tracking down every possible lead he can find to locate his missing aunt, but all of his efforts are fruitless.
 The Owl using Spider-Man to his advantage and sends him after Electro and Vulture, claiming them to be responsible for the kidnapping.
 But, as it turns out, Electro and Vulture had nothing to do with that crime and The Owl had sent Spidey after them to settle his own personal score with the duo.